mdadnan2/tiffin-management-system/README.md

 - [CONSUL_SETUP.md](CONSUL_SETUP.md) - Consul setup and usage guide
 - [CLEANUP_SUMMARY.md](CLEANUP_SUMMARY.md) - Migration and cleanup summary

+---

+## 📄 License & Disclaimer

+This project is licensed under the **MIT License**.

+**Disclaimer**: This is a portfolio/demo project created for educational and showcase purposes.
+It is not intended for production use without proper security hardening, testing, and infrastructure setup.

+---

 ## 📞 Support

 For issues and questions, please open an issue on GitHub.

 ---

-**Built with ❤️ using NestJS, TypeScript, Prisma, and Service Registry Pattern**
+**Built with ❤️ using NestJS, TypeScript, Prisma, and Consul**